lakshya2707/mern-chat-app/README.md

+hi there-
+I am Lakshya Prakash.
+I am a mechanical engineering student here at IIT Bombay.
-hi there- please reload your page because backend takes 50-60 seconds to restart.
+# **⚠️please reload your page because backend takes 50-60 seconds to restart.
-# **⚠️ If you are a recruiter, please view my Vercel link [here](https://mern-chat-app-nu-nine.vercel.app/)! ⚠️**
-Setting Up Locally
+If you are a recruiter, please view my Vercel link [here](https://mern-chat-app-nu-nine.vercel.app/)! ⚠️** Setting Up Locally
 1. Clone the Repository:
 Clone the repository to your local machine.